noahsadir/gt-ios-bootcamp/README.md

 In this module, we'll go over collections, loops, functions and closures.

-Please note that this module is _not_ comprehensive.
-We'll only go over the basics here.

 Things you'll accomplish:
 - [ ] Create and manipulate Array objects
 - [ ] Create and manipulate Set objects